QMike0/siyuan-plugin-callout-enhance/assets/TESTITEM.md

   - After closing progress, if metadata remains, **Force clear legacy records** should appear (reason includes index timeout).
   - Blocks may already be migrated while settings metadata is not cleared—retry cleanup or force-clear metadata.
 - Block migration failure / partial failure:
+  - The console can display details of failed blocks.
+  - If a past/tombstone mapping has failed blocks, the corresponding metadata item can be retained; the summary can indicate partial retention
+  - After closing the progress window: If there are failures or an index timeout, a "Force Clear History" prompt can appear; after confirmation, only the metadata is cleared, without guaranteeing that all blocks have been migrated

+## 13. Publish service: read-only callout
+- Environment: access via SiYuan **Publish service** (`window.siyuan.isPublish`), not normal editing in the desktop app
+- Appearance:
+  - Callout styling (colors, icons, layout variables) should match the desktop editor
+  - The fold/unfold control on the title row should be visible (same as the editor, not hidden like export preview)
+  - Folded callouts should still show body content collapsed
+- Read-only interaction (none of these should change the document or open edit UI):
+  - Click the icon area on the callout title row: no type menu
+  - Click the callout title text: no title editing (no caret / floating toolbar)
+  - Click the fold/unfold control area on the right of the title row: fold state must not toggle
-  - Details in the console; metadata may be fully or partially retained.
+- Control (same document in the desktop editor):
-  - **Force clear legacy records** when there are failures or index timeout; confirm clears metadata only.

-## 12. Settings: About
-- About info:
-  - Version, author, repository link, and license link are shown; links open correctly.
-- Debug log:
-  - The debug log toggle saves immediately.
-  - When enabled, detailed plugin DEBUG logs appear in the SiYuan console (F12); when disabled, they stop.
+  - Icon opens the type menu, title is editable, fold control toggles—confirm publish restrictions do not affect normal editing

-## 13. Stability and pollution checks
+## 14. Stability and pollution checks
 - After folding/unfolding, switching types, and editing the title, check whether any temporary styles remain in the DOM.
 - The following should not remain:
   - `height`